qiuxintao101/cobra/docs/tutorials.rst

   The above MA plot and peak intensity plot are for comparing the 0hr and 120hr samples, and exhibits very robust results.

- 5. **Pilot Feature - RNA-seq and ChIP-seq result Intergration**:
+ 5. **Pilot Feature - RNA-seq result Intergration**:

-  A pilot feature of *CoBRA* that is not implemented in its main snakemake workflow is that it may intergrate differential expression analysis result of the data set's corresponding RNA-seq and ChIP-seq to create an annotated volcano plot that perfectly illustrated all the differential genes of interest.
+  A pilot feature of *CoBRA* that is not implemented in its main snakemake workflow is that it may intergrate differential expression analysis result of the data set's corresponding RNA-seq to create an annotated volcano plot that perfectly illustrated all the differential genes of interest.

     .. code-block:: Bash